Examining the Different Types of Car Crashes and the Injuries You May Receive

 Data from the National Highway Traffic Safety Administration (NHTSA) indicates that nearly three million car crashes occur each year.
 Each accident, though unique, often shares similarities with other accidents.
-To improve the understand of these common factors, and how they tend to impact victims, researchers at Monash University’s Accident Research Center in Melbourne recently examined a sampling of road crashes throughout Australia.
+To improve the understanding of these common factors, and how they tend to impact victims, researchers at Monash University’s Accident Research Center in Melbourne recently examined a sampling of road crashes throughout Australia.
 The following provides further details on what they learned and why it matters.

 Examining the Most Common Types of Car Crashes

 According to the researchers, almost half of all accidents involved one vehicle crashing into another.
-The next biggest category of crashes were those in which a single vehicle hit an immovable object, such as a pole or a wall.
+The next biggest category of crashes was those in which a single vehicle hit an immovable object, such as a pole or a wall.
 Rear-end crashes, side-on crashes (t-bone), head-on crashes, and crashes where a vehicle ran off the road, either through a straight stretch or along a curve, were the most common crash situations.

 A Breakdown of the Most Common Injuries

 Of all the injuries experienced in crashes, those to the chest and trunk area were the most common, happening to about two-thirds of all victims.
 About 39 percent of all victims experienced a head injury.
-Approximately half of each type of injury were severe.
+Approximately half of each type of injury was severe.
 However, the most severe injuries were typically experienced by victims who were involved in a multiple impact crash (one or more classification of crash), and those that were in rollover accidents (which were less common than other types of crashes).
 Injuries to the limbs were also extremely common, particularly in front-on and side-impact crashes.
 Rear-end crashes most often resulted in whiplash and injuries to the head, neck, chest, and spine.

 Similarities in Crash Causes

-While there were many reasons that crashes occurred, a large majority were caused when drivers were distracted, overly tired, or driving too fast.
+While there were many reasons that crash occurred, a large majority were caused when drivers were distracted, overly tired, or driving too fast.
 Tailgating was also a common issue in crashes, particularly rear-end crashes.
 In other words, the majority of crashes were due to the negligence of a driver.
 In such instances, victims may be owed compensation for any losses they experienced, including lost time at work, medical expenses, and pain and suffering.

 Obtaining Compensation for Your Losses